5,693,062 members and growing! (17,728 online)

 This code snippet shows how to add both physical files and a little readme text from a memory stream.

 Notice that the sample has been produced with Visual Studio 2008.
-You cannot load the solution with Visual Studio 2005 directly, but you can create a new solution and attach the project file without problems.
+The solution cannot be loaded directly with Visual Studio 2005, but a new solution can be created and the project file attached to it without problems.

 Extracting Stored Files

-A new feature added to this class is extraction.
-To extract a file, you have to first read the zip directory, by using the ReadCentralDir() method, and then the ExtractStoredFile() method, like in the following minimal sample code:
+To extract a file, the zip directory shall be read first, by using the ReadCentralDir() method, and then the ExtractFile() method, like in the following minimal sample code:

 // Open an existing zip file for reading